-The density, $\rho(r)$, is computed with the Equation of State (EOS), which provides the density as a function of temperature and pressure.
-The interior structure model is divided three separate layers: a Fe-rich core, a mantle rich in silicates, and a water layer.
-We use a different EOS to calculate the density for each of these layers.
-We adopt the Vinet EOS \citep{Vinet1989}, with a thermal correction, for the core and the mantle.
+The density, $\rho(r)$, was computed with the equation of state (EOS), which provides the density as a function of temperature and pressure.
+The interior structure model was divided into three separate layers: an Fe-rich core, a mantle rich in silicates, and a water layer.
+We used a different EOS to calculate the density for each of these layers.
+We adopted the Vinet EOS \citep{Vinet1989} with a thermal correction for the core and the mantle.
 More details about this EOS and its reference parameter values for the core and mantle can be found in \cite{Brugger16,Brugger17}.
-For the hydrosphere, we use the EOS and specific internal energy of \cite{Mazevet19} for supercritical and plasma phases of water, which is valid within the pressure and temperature regime ($P > 300$ bar, $T > 700$ K) covered by our interior structure model.
-We discuss the validity ranges of different water EOS for this regime in \cite{Acuna21}, while a detailed comparison of different EOS for high-pressure and high-temperature water and its effects on the total radius of the planet can be found in \cite{Aguichine21}.
+For the hydrosphere, we used the EOS and specific internal energy of \cite{Mazevet19} for supercritical and plasma phases of water, which is valid within the pressure and temperature regime ($P > 300$ bar, $T > 700$ K) covered by our interior structure model.
+We discuss the validity ranges of different water EOS for this regime in \cite{Acuna21}, while a detailed comparison of different EOS for high-pressure and high-temperature water and their effects on the total radius of the planet can be found in \cite{Aguichine21}.

-The final input for our interior structure model are the surface temperature and pressure.
-These are the boundary conditions, together with the gravitational acceleration at the centre of the planet, whose value is zero, $g(r=0)$ = 0.
-Finally, the mass of each planetary layer is obtained by integrating the equation of conservation of mass (Eq. \ref{eqn:dmdr}).
+The final input for our interior structure model were the surface temperature and pressure.
+Together with the gravitational acceleration at the centre of the planet, whose value is zero, $g(r=0)$ = 0, these are the boundary conditions.
+Finally, the mass of each planetary layer was obtained by integrating the equation of conservation of mass (Eq. \ref{eqn:dmdr}).
 The total planetary mass is the sum of the individual mass of the layers.
 When the total input mass and the initial boundary conditions are met, the model reaches convergence.